 - Now, what happens to our resistance at two amps?
 We can use Ohm’s Law to figure it out with R = V/I, which comes to R = 10V/2mA = 5k Ohms.
 Because we doubled our current, our original 10k resistors are now only doing half the resistance!

-So how do those Christmas lights of yours really work?
+So how do those holiday lights of yours really work?
 Here’s a hint – they are neither 100% series or 100% parallel, they’re both!
-Those smart engineering elves decided that the most efficient way to make your Christmas lights work is to connect several series of lights together in parallel.
-Check out the image below to see what we mean:
+Those smart engineering elves decided that the most efficient way to make your holiday lights work is to connect several series of lights together in parallel.

 There’s your present for the year!
-You now have some newfound knowledge about the difference between circuits wired in series and parallel, and how they work together to make your Christmas lights shine brightly.
+You now have some newfound knowledge about series circuits vs parallel circuits and how they work together to make your holiday lights shine brightly.

 Circuits wired in series are the easiest to understand, with current flowing in one continuous, smooth direction.
 And the more work you have a series circuit do, the more your current will decrease.
 Parallel circuits are a bit trickier, allowing multiple circuits to connect while operating individually as part of a larger circuit.
 Because of this interesting connection, as you increase the resistance in a parallel circuit, you’ll also increase the current!

 And if you’re still lost, then perhaps you have hit your limit on eggnog.
 Ready to design your own circuits today?
-Try Autodesk Fusion 360 for free!
+Try Autodesk Fusion for free today.